vsaravind007/personal-blog/blog/content/posts/Converting-Ikea-Vindriktning-To-A-Smart-Sensor.md

 draft: false
 ---

 Recent visit to Ikea made me buy a bunch of their cute little things, the Vindriktning was one of them.
-Its a very simple AQI monitor that measures the PM2.5 particles in the air and shows an LED indicator based on the concentration in µg/m³ it reads.
+Its a very simple air quality monitor that measures the PM2.5 particles in the air and shows an LED indicator based on the concentration in µg/m³ it reads.

 ![Sensor](/assets/images/converting-ikea-aqi-sensor/ikea-Vindriktning.jpg)